anas-asimi/Bordereau-Maker/README.md

 # Bordereau-Maker
-a nodeJs app with express and puppeter to create customized bordereau for Sidi Ifni agriculture department
+fullstack app to create customized bordereau for Sidi Ifni agriculture department the app has 2 part : frontend part created by vite, axious and vanila javascript backend part with nodeJs, Express,Ejs and Puppeter